MindscapeHQ/raygun4uwp/README.md

 NuGet provider is required to continue
 PowerShellGet requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
-The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or 'C:\Users\Quant\AppData\Local\PackageManagement\ProviderAssemblies'.
+The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or 'C:\Users\You\AppData\Local\PackageManagement\ProviderAssemblies'.
 You can also install the NuGet provider by running 'Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force'.
 Do you want PowerShellGet to install and import the NuGet provider now?
 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"):